tanguybernard/computer-science-knowledge/cloud/aws/concepts.md

 #### AWS VPC (Virtual Private Cloud)

+Amazon Virtual Private Cloud (Amazon VPC) is a service that enables you to provision an isolated section of the AWS Cloud.
+In this isolated section, you can launch resources in a virtual network that you define.

 Control Virtual Network Environment (Ip Adress range, subnets, route tables, Network Gateways)

 - Public ressources : Exposition to the Internet